wood4

 1. Tombow sand eraser:

-2. Give it a light sanding with sandpaper:
+2. Give it a VERY light sanding with sandpaper:

 Regular old sandpaper will work to get off graphite and pencil lines.
 Lightly sanding over your burn lines makes them sharper and cleaner, getting rid of overburn.
 This part sounds scary but it will really get everything off!
 Except what you’ve burned of course, UNLESS your lines and shading are not deep.
 If you have very light shading or lines, you may have to touch them up.
 I usually recommend getting the outline or majority of my design burned, take of the graphite lines with the Tombow eraser and a light sand, AND THEN fill in details and shading.

 After sanding, you may be getting dust in between your pyro lines that are tricky to get out.
 I use a sandpaper that has a sponge on the back and wipe it with that (dry of course).
-You can also use a toothbrush, air compressor (like the ones people use to clean their keyboards), or a microfibre cloth.
+You can also use a toothbrush, air compressor (like the ones people use to clean their keyboards - they have motorized ones which are better for the environment and more portable than a construction one), or a microfibre cloth.

 Some tips on avoiding the whole process of erasing leftover lines: